 WooCommerce Price List Plugin – Create a Public or Hidden Price Catalog

 Lots of business owners waste time manually creating a WooCommerce price list for their website.
 While it’s true that WooCommerce doesn’t come with a built-in price list, this doesn’t mean that you have to do it manually!
-In this tutorial, I’ll show you how to use a WooCommerce price list plugin to create a dynamic price catalog listing the costs of all your products.
+In this tutorial, I’ll show you how to use a WordPress price list plugin to create a dynamic price catalog listing the costs of all your products.
 You can choose whether to keep the pricing page public or hide it from public view.

 What is a WooCommerce price list plugin?

 A product price list is basically an easy-to-read catalog of product prices.
 It might list the pricing for all your products in a single list, or you might have different lists for each category.